aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 ```
 - Cloned the github repo via `git clone https://github.com/aaronbloomfield/pdr`; note that a `git pull` will still have to be executed each time to update it
 - Removed all the empty default directories in ~/student other than Desktop and Downloads
-- Disabled the KDE Wallet, as it was annoying and kept popping up all the time (KMenu -> Computer -> System Settings -> Account Details -> KDE Wallet)
+- Changed the auto-lock feature: K-menu -> Computer -> System Settings -> Desktop Behavior -> Screen Locking, uncheck the "lock screen..." button, and click Apply.

 **LAMP configuration (with both PHP and Python)**

-- Installed more packages: `sudo apt-get install apache2 php5 php5-cli netbeans phpmyadmin phpunit libmysqlclient-dev mysql-server mysql-client php5-mysql default-jdk openssh-server tk-dev python-mysqldb php5-mcrypt php5-intl python-pip`
+- Installed more packages: `sudo apt-get install apache2 php php-cli netbeans phpmyadmin phpunit libmysqlclient-dev mysql-server mysql-client php-mysql default-jdk openssh-server tk-dev python-mysqldb php-mcrypt php-intl python-pip composer libapache2-mod-php`
     - any prompted passwords (such as mysql) are 'password'
-    - phpmyadmin is only configured with the apache2 server; the default option to the prompted yes/no question was used
+    - anything that needed configuration with a web server (phpmyadmin, for example) is only configured with the apache2 server
+	- once done, ran `sudo -H pip install --upgrade pip`
 - apache2 configuration
     - enabled the userdir apache2 module (i.e., using ~userid/ for each userid): `sudo a2enmod userdir`
     - enabled the URL rewriting apache2 module: `sudo a2enmod rewrite`
-	- enabled the two PHP modules needed for the CakePHP framework: `sudo php5enmod intl` and `sudo php5enmod mcrypt`
+	- enabled the two PHP modules needed for the CakePHP framework: `sudo phpenmod intl` and `sudo phpenmod mcrypt`
-    - enabled PHP in user directories: comment out the 'php_admin_value engine Off' line in /etc/apache2/mods-available/php5.conf
+    - enabled PHP in user directories: edit (via sudo) `etc/apache2/mods-available/php7.0.conf`, and change the `Off` in the
+`php_admin_value engine Off` line to `On`
     - restart apache: `sudo service apache2 restart`
     - the 'student' user can already view the apache2 error logs (in /var/log/apache2), but if they couldn't, then they would have to have been added to the 'adm' group (i.e., `usermod -a -G adm student`, but this requires logging out and logging in for the group change to take effect)
     - made a 'public_html' directory both in ~student and /etc/skel
 - ssh'ed to localhost to accept the ssh key
-- Installed Django: the version of Django installed via apt-get is 1.6 (via the [python-django](http://packages.ubuntu.com/trusty/python-django) package); this version is [no longer supported](https://en.wikipedia.org/wiki/Django_%28web_framework%29#Versions), and thus 1.8 was installed instead.
-Django 1.8 is a long-term support release, and will be supported until at least April 2018 ([reference](https://en.wikipedia.org/wiki/Django_%28web_framework%29#Versions)).
-To install: `sudo pip install Django==1.8.4`
+- Installed Django: the version of Django installed via apt-get is old, so we will install via pip: `sudo -H pip install Django==1.10`
-- Installed Composer (the package manager for PHP) globally following the directions [here](https://getcomposer.org/doc/00-intro.md): ran `curl -sS https://getcomposer.org/installer | php` followed by `mv composer.phar /usr/local/bin/composer`.
+- Attempted a CakePHP installation, to ensure that composer worked, and also to pre-download the files that would be used: `composer create-project --prefer-dist cakephp/app test`.
+The directory created was then deleted
+- Installed the `virtualenv` Python package: `sudo -H pip install virtualenv`

 **Ruby on Rails configuration**